Ursula von der Leyen: "Consultants affair"

-Since 2018 an investigative committee organized by Germany's Federal Audit Office is looking into how contracts worth tens of millions of euros were awarded to external consultancy firms.
+Since 2018 an investigative committee organised by Germany's Federal Audit Office has been looking into how contracts worth tens of millions of euros were awarded to external consultancy firms.
 The auditing office has found several irregularities in how the contracts were awarded.
-During the investigation, two of von der Leyen's phones were confiscated, but data from both phones has been deleted before being returned to the defense ministry.
-In turn, opposition lawmaker Tobias Linder has filed a criminal complaint against von der Leyen suspecting deliberate destruction of evidence relevant for the case.
+During the investigation, two of von der Leyen's phones were confiscated, but data from both phones have been deleted before being returned to the defence ministry.
+In turn, opposition lawmaker Tobias Lindner has filed a criminal complaint against von der Leyen suspecting deliberate destruction of evidence relevant for the case.

 CDU party career

 Von der Leyen was elected as a member of the CDU executive board in December 2014 and received 70.5% of the votes.
-As in her reelections in 2016 (72.4%) and 2018 (57.47%), this was the weakest of all results.
+Compared with her re-elections in 2016 (72.4%) and 2018 (57.47%), it was the weakest of all the results.

 As a cabinet member, von der Leyen was, for several years, regarded as one of the leading contenders to succeed Merkel as Chancellor.
 In 2010 she was Merkel's preferred candidate for President of Germany, but her nomination was blocked by the conservative wing of the CDU/CSU.
 From 2018 until her nomination as European Commission president she was described as the favourite to succeed Jens Stoltenberg as Secretary General of NATO.
-Die Welt reported that von der Leyen "is highly respected in the alliance" and that "all the [NATO] defence ministers listen when she speaks."
+Die Welt reported that von der Leyen "is highly respected in the alliance" and that "all the [NATO] defence ministers listen when she speaks".

 President of the European Commission

 2019

 On 2 July 2019, von der Leyen was proposed by the European Council as their candidate for the office of President of the European Commission.
 On 16 July, her nomination was approved by the European Parliament with 383 to 327 votes.
 Germany abstained from the vote to nominate her.
 An article in The Guardian said that the reason for Germany's refusal to support her nomination in the European Council was that von der Leyen was considered divisive in her home country.
 She is the first woman to hold the office and the first German since the commission's first president, Walter Hallstein.

 When she lived in Brussels, her little sister Benita-Eva died of cancer at the age of eleven and she remembered "the enormous helplessness of my parents" in view of the cancer.
-This inspired her to make cancer a focus of her government.
+This inspired her to make cancer a focus of her commission.

-At the press conference announcing her nomination, European Council President Donald Tusk noted von der Leyen's intention to retain Commission First-Vice President Frans Timmermans during her administration.
+At the press conference announcing her nomination, European Council President Donald Tusk noted von der Leyen's intention to retain Commission First-Vice-President Frans Timmermans during her administration.
 Timmermans has previously been one of the "lead candidates" (Spitzenkandidat) for the commission's presidency.
 As a candidate, she published a document entitled "My agenda for Europe", and was fêted for her commitment to "gender equality and gender mainstreaming" by at least one observer who sought to advance the "professional development of women in the field of international peace and security".